MTecknology/website/content/challenges/ssh-tab-complete.md

 tag: ssh
 ---

-I manage many servers as well as pop into a few other systems now and then.
-I was getting somewhat irritated with typing out everything.
-A search on Google showed many results.
+I work with many randomly-named servers and pop into a few open source hosts with some frequency.
+I was getting somewhat irritated with typing out so many hostnames<!--more-->, but a search on Google showed many results.
 It seemed the most common command to do this was this.

 ```sh
 complete -W "$(echo `cat ~/.ssh/known_hosts | cut -f 1 -d ' ' | sed -e s/,.*//g | uniq | grep -v "\["`;)" ssh